 While lots of controversy surrounds backlinks, the data clearly shows that backlinks build authority for your website and generate traffic.

-However, most local construction companies will need to reach out manually to build links.
-This strategy includes reaching out to local bloggers and websites that frequently rank and review businesses in your area.
+However, most local construction companies must reach out manually to build links.
+This strategy includes contacting local bloggers and websites that frequently rank and review businesses in your area.
 For example, you could conduct an interview or request a mention on a relevant blog to earn an easy link.

 In addition, run your business through a citation checker and reach out to any blogs that mention your website but don’t link to it.

 Finally, if you want to create the right kind of exposure for your business, you should build positive reviews.
-While many people frown on manipulating reviews, asking for reviews after a successful contract or business engagement isn’t unethical in the least.
+While many people frown on manipulating reviews, asking for reviews after a successful contract or business engagement isn’t unethical.

-However, you’ll want to manage reviews on external websites like Facebook, Yelp, and local directories by responding to positive reviews and negative ones with solutions.
+You’ll want to manage reviews on external websites like Facebook, Yelp and local directories by responding to positive and negative reviews with solutions.

 According to one source, 92% of customers are more likely to purchase a product if they’ve read a positive business review.
 Reviews are tantamount to success for construction SEO because contracts are typically expensive and require more upfront trust than other service-based businesses.